2decomp-fft/2decomp-fft.github.io/docs/source/pages/installation.rst

      my_exec: $(OBJ)
 	$(F90) -o $@ $(OBJ) $(LIBS)

-In case 2decomp-fft has been compiled with an external FFT, such as FFTW3, `LIBS` should also contain the following
+In case 2DECOMP&FFT has been compiled with an external FFT, such as FFTW3, ``LIBS`` should also contain the following

 ::